silvermast/torqle/README.md

 ## Getting Started

 - Follow the instructions for installing [Tauri Prerequisites](https://v2.tauri.app/start/prerequisites/) for your system.
-- Then, simply run `npm ci && npm run tauri dev` to get started!
+- Then, simply run `make dev` to get started!

 ### Local Development Containers